adobe/helix-pipeline/README.md

 ### The Main Function

-The main function is typically a pure function that converts the `request`, `context`, and `content` properties of the payload into a `response` object.
+The main function is typically a pure function that converts the `request` and `content` properties of the `context` into a `response` object.

 In most scenarios, the main function is compiled from a template in a templating language like HTL, JST, or JSX.